 Manual handling is simple, right?
 We do it all the time, so how can it go wrong?
 Since manual handling injuries account for around a third of workplace injuries, it seems like lifting and carrying is not as simple as it sounds!
 Here are nine simple ways to correct your manual handling technique.

-Well, since manual handling injuries account for around a third of workplace injuries, it seems like lifting and carrying is not as simple as it sounds!
+We lift and carry things all the time, at home and work.
+But since manual handling injuries account for around a third of workplace injuries, it seems like lifting and carrying is not as simple as it sounds!

 First, here are our 9 safe manual handling techniques in a short video (or you can skip ahead to the summary below).

-Your back is the weakest part and most prone to manual handling injuries.
+Your back is the weakest part of your body during a lift.
+And the area most prone to manual handling injuries.
 Your legs are the strongest.
+So use those leg muscles to lift.
+Bend your legs and not your back.

 Always bend your knees and hips to start the lift, and don't stoop over the load.
-A slight bending of the back is fine, you don't need to be a professional squatter to get your lift right!
+A slight bending of the back is fine - you don't need to be a professional squatter to get your lift right!